 What are dentures?

-Dentures refer to the artificial replacements for missing natural teeth.
-They can either be partial or full, depending on whether they replace all the teeth on the upper or the lower gum line or just a few of them.
-You will also have the option of removable dentures vs implant-supported dentures.
+Dentures refer to the artificial replacement for missing natural teeth.
+They can either be partial, like flipper teeth, or full, depending on whether they replace all the teeth on the upper or the lower gum line or just a few of them.
+You will also have the option of removable dentures vs. implant-supported dentures.
 We have an entire article about these differences, but for a summary check out the table below: